 - In the top navigation bar, click and click Settings.

-- Click Set up SPF/DKIM for the sender address for which you want to set up a SPF record.
+- Click Set up SPF/DKIM for the sender address for which you want to set up a DKIM record.

 - Click Verify DNS record to complete the verification.